The SIRC Instrument Review Project (IRP):

 How can you access the repository?

-Paid SIRC members can access a user friendly repository of the measures and their associated psychometric quality profile HERE.
-Please note that ONLY measures associated with the implementation outcomes and inner setting constructs are available at this time.
+Paid SIRC members can access a user friendly repository of the measures and their associated psychometric quality profile by following the link at the bottom of this page.

 An example of the IRP webpage layout.